huangli712/iQIST/README.md

 Enjoy it!

-If you want to know more about the compiling system implemented in the iQIST software package, please read the [reference manual](https://www.gitbook.com/book/huangli712/iqist/) carefully.
+If you want to know more about the building system implemented in the iQIST software package, please read the online [reference manual](https://www.gitbook.com/book/huangli712/iqist/) carefully.

 ## Documentation

-We provide a comprehensive [reference manual](https://www.gitbook.com/book/huangli712/iqist/) for the iQIST software package via the Gitbook.
+We provide a comprehensive online [reference manual](https://www.gitbook.com/book/huangli712/iqist/) for the iQIST software package via the Gitbook.

 ## Development